isislovecruft/patternsinthevoid/content/etc/journey-to-the-end-of-the-night.md

 explosives.
 Let me tell you: Berliners take their fireworks *very seriously*, and firework safety inversely so.
-It's not uncommon at all for a complete stranger to throw the equivalent of a quarter stick of dynamite *in your direction*.
+It's not uncommon at all for a complete stranger to throw the equivalent of a quarter stick of dynamite *at your face*.
 Also, I noticed that Berliners like to surprise you by throwing bottles and chairs.

 So, armed to the teeth with explosives, we set out running through the